 Through our work, we hope to help shape the future of food culture on a global scale by inspiring individuals to make positive and sustainable changes in the way they grow, make, cook and share food.
 By providing our contemporaries with a platform of education in the “old ways” of cooking, we hope to challenge others to critically think about the way their consumption affects their health and the health of the planet.
 We believe that by sharing this information, we will be positively contributing to the world’s food system.

 We are traveling around the world in search of traditional recipes and the stories behind the people who maintain their culinary heritage.
 In an attempt to forge new relationships with people involved in traditional food making, we volunteer on homesteads and small-scale, organic farms.
 There, we work alongside locals as we learn about the region's terroir and seasonal produce.
 We practice the local language, introduce ourselves to neighbors, and visit other local farms, farmers' markets, family-run shops, artisan bakeries, and street vendors.

-We have found that making friends with locals, not only deepens our feelings towards the culture and place we are living in but also helps us find locals who still make traditional recipes.
+We have found that making friends with locals, not only deepens our feelings towards the culture and place we are living in but also helps us find locals who still make traditional recipes and endangered ingredients.
 Upon finding out that we are in search of traditional recipes, our new friends usually go above and beyond to connect us with their friends and families.
 Once we find someone special who cooks traditional food with passion, experience, and love, we record the entire process with photography, video, and writing.